-On the day I moved into halls, I went to a poster fair and heard someone complain that Alex Turner wasn’t even from Sheffield.
+On the day I moved into halls, I went to a poster fair and heard someone complain that Alex Turner wasn’t from Sheffield because he didn't grow up in the city centre.
 I am not from here either, not in any sense of the word, but ‘from’ is an empty syllable when we are all a collection of people and places who have come before.
 I miss the fountains down the road, the wicked wind and how all my poems were a jumble of other people’s words.

 The feeling that describes it closest is love.
-Not the love that people have for a sandwich or an outfit but love for a person.
+Not the love you might feel for a sandwich or an outfit, but love for a person.
 A city can’t love you back but that doesn’t mean it can’t hurt you.
 Memory is as oppressive as endless rows of concrete flats.
 This trip was either very brave or very stupid.
 I had a line in my head from ‘Explaining my Depression to my Mother’: my happiness is as hollow as a pinpricked egg.
 My happiness, it seems, is dependent on geography.
 The dream is youth and the content of the dream is love.

 I wandered for hours, getting drunk on the sun and tins of premixed supermarket gin and tonic.
 The whole city getting stiff in the building heat.
 In the morning I go to Steam Yard.
 Patti Smith.
 Steve McQueen.
 Our first date.
 A coffee and donut has gone up by 50p.
 I light a candle in the cathedral.
 I light it for these memories, of the things and people I lost somewhere between Crookes and Broomhall.
 The crypt – where I lay down hesitant scribblings then lay my lips on yours – is filled with light and music.
 The fire of the foundry.
 The fire of God.
 The fire of us.